aliciuki/LandscapeResearchPaper/README.md

 # Tales from Anatolia
 ## Landscape Research paper

-The Tales from Anatolia research project will use OverLeaf, with Zotero, Github and Slack to write collaboratively.
+This GitHub is one of Tales from Anatolia's collaboration platforms, which include [OverLeaf](https://www.overleaf.com/read/fxtgkmtxmwxv) with [Zotero](https://www.zotero.org/groups/2367015/tales_from_anatolia/library), Github and [Slack](https://talesfromanatolia.slack.com/) to write collaboratively integration.

+We also have a Google Drive and an OSF.io, both of which are private.